Rahul Ligma: Background

-The prank
+Prank

 Rahul Ligma, in character, acted dismayed about his firing, telling a group of reporters his concerns about the "future of their democracy... the future of celebrity conservatorship" (a Britney Spears reference) and lamenting that "this wouldn't have happened under Michelle Obama", while holding up a copy of the former first lady's autobiography.
 Claiming to be a Tesla owner and a software engineer with Twitter for the past three years, he also identified himself as "a big fan of clean energy, climate change, even free speech too."

-"Daniel Johnson", also part of the fictional team of fired data engineers, said he had to leave the interview to "touch base with my husband and wife" using a version of the "My wife's son" meme.
+"Daniel Johnson", also part of the fictional team of fired data engineers, said he had to leave the interview to "touch base with my husband and wife".

-The multiple references to pop culture and internet memes as well as the crude pun formed by combining the two names as "Ligma Johnson" (Johnson is a slang term for a human penis) went initially unnoticed by several field reporters, technology editors, and their news outlets.
-Although no "Rahul Ligma" exists in Twitter's Slack or email system, nor shows up LinkedIn as an employee, multiple news networks reported the fictional names along with statements, photographs, and video of the pranksters as being of actual ex-employees of Twitter.
+Although no "Rahul Ligma" existed in Twitter's Slack or email system, nor appeared on LinkedIn, multiple news networks reported the fictional names along with statements, photographs, and video of the pranksters as being of actual ex-employees of Twitter.
+California State Senator Melissa Melendez tweeted at the time, "This is too funny.
+Two guys posing as laid-off Twitter employees.
+They said their names were Rahul Ligma and Daniel Johnson.
+Not one reporter thought that was odd.
+They just ran with the story."

-CNBC technology reporter Deirdre Bosa tweeted, "It’s happening.
+CNBC technology reporter Deirdre Bosa tweeted, "It's happening.
 The entire team of data engineers let go.
 These are two of them.
 They are visibly shaken.
-Daniel tells us he owns a Tesla and doesn’t know how he will make payments" The San Francisco ABC News affiliate reported that one "was terminated during a zoom meeting."
-Based on the visual of the fake employees carrying boxes, two Bloomberg journalists wrote that mass layoffs were already underway at Twitter, but actually it was only top executives that had lost their jobs.
+Daniel tells us he owns a Tesla and doesn't know how he will make payments."
+The San Francisco ABC News affiliate reported that one "was terminated during a Zoom meeting".
+Based on the visual of the pair carrying boxes, two Bloomberg journalists wrote that mass layoffs were already underway at Twitter, but actually it was only top executives that had lost their jobs.
 Reuters was also among the major media companies fooled by the hoax.